Shopify/bootsnap/README.md

 ```

 Note that bootsnap writes to `tmp/cache` (or the path specified by `ENV['BOOTSNAP_CACHE_DIR']`),
 and that directory *must* be writable.
-Rails will fail to
-boot if it is not.
+Rails will fail to boot if it is not; unless the whole
+filesystem is read-only (for example because of containerization/sandboxing).
 If this is unacceptable (e.g. you are running in a read-only container and
 unwilling to mount in a writable tmpdir), you should remove this line or wrap it in a conditional.

 **Note also that bootsnap will never clean up its own cache: this is left up to you.
 Depending on your